mosheavni/github-pr-reviewer.nvim/README.md

 Use `:PRListReviewRequests` to see PRs where you've been requested as a reviewer:

-- Shows PR info with additions/deletions stats and viewed status
+- Shows PR info with additions/deletions stats
-- **✓ viewed** indicator shows if you've already reviewed all files
 - **Enter**: Start reviewing the selected PR
-- **Ctrl-v** (fzf-lua/telescope): Mark PR as viewed without starting review

-The fzf-lua/telescope pickers show a hint header with available actions.

 ### Review Buffer (Interactive File Browser)